Marine & Environmental Sciences

 EDGE Research Cruise Opportunity Aboard the R/V Savannah

 The next EDGE Program Savannah River research cruise is Feb.
 18, 2011.
 Students required to participate for their classes and those in need of samples or data for their research will get priority in placement on participant list.
 A sign up list for potential participants will be posted on the Marine Science Building dry lab door soon.
-Use the Request to Participate on SSU Cruises form here to get permission from your professors to miss classes.
-Notify Carol Pride (email@example.com) if you would like more information on this or future EDGE cruises.
+Notify Carol Pride ( firstname.lastname@example.org) if you would like more information on this or future EDGE cruises.

 Congratulations to GK-12 Teacher Mentor Trent Kissinger for being nominated for Teacher of the Year by Charles Ellis Montessori Academy.

 Graduate Student Zac Tait Goes to Alaska for Thesis Research